Blog - Commercial

 It’s no surprise that interest rates (i.e. the cost of credit) are the largest driver of commercial property prices.

-Since the peak of the Global Financial Crisis (GFC), the Reserve Bank of Australia (RBA) has engaged in highly expansionary monetary policy – progressively cutting the cash rate from 7.25% to a record low of 1.5%, where it has remained for nearly a year.
+Since the peak of the Global Financial Crisis (GFC), the Reserve Bank of Australia (RBA) has engaged in highly expansionary monetary policy – progressively cutting the cash rate from 7.25% to a record low of 1.5%, where it has remained for nearly two years.
+At its meeting on the 7th May 2019, the RBA decided to leave the cash rate on hold (again) at 1.5%.
 This means that the RBA is trying to stimulate the economy by increasing the money supply and lowering interest rates.

 Cheaper credit has consequently flowed into capital expenditure and commercial property investment.
 Now, commercial real estate currently attracts a higher yield than residential when compared to bond yields.
 After the GFC, commercial yields were at around a 2% premium to the average of sharemarket dividend yield, real bond yield and housing yield.
 And, naturally, these types of returns spurred further investment into this asset class.

 Wage growth in Australia has averaged 3.27% from 1998 until 2018.
+At the end of 2018, it was reported that wages had grown by 2.3% over the past 12 months, delivering the highest annual growth rate in three years.
 With more disposable income, an individual/family is increasingly likely to allocate capital to commercial property investment.

 2) Location Factors